swansondesigns/ts-proposal-wp/docs/sections/requirements/for-discussion.md

 ### Other Items for Discussion

-*[Additional discussion items will be added here as we identify features that need client input]*
+_[Additional discussion items will be added here as we identify features that need to be included]_